 After this date you will be considered as a LATE applicant and we are under no obligation to consider you.

 All overseas-based applicants must submit a UCAS application form before 30 June, and sit the LNAT by the same date.
 Provision has been made for the location of test centres across the world.
 However if a prospective applicant finds that it is impossible or impractical to sit the LNAT, an exemption may be requested.
 Please contact Law-LLB@bham.ac.uk for exemption.

-Birmingham Law School requires applicants for the following programmes to sit the Law National Aptitude Test (LNAT):
+Birmingham Law School requires applicants for the following programmes to sit the Law National Aptitude Test (LNAT) for 2016 entry: